 Meeting Needs.
 Making Change.

 Click the images below to access local resources.
-For a comprehensive list of our community resources available beyond the COVID-19 response, please click the button below.
+For even more resources, click the button below .

 *There are NO utility shut-offs during this time and there are NO evictions taking place*

 How North Shore CAP is responding

 At this time, North Shore Community Action Programs office is closed to the staff as well as the public.
 Staff is working remotely and is doing everything they can to support the needs of clients and the community.
 Below is a program specific update on how North Shore CAP is currently operating:

 - Energy Conservation Jobs are being completed swiftly and all other operations with the exception of emergency heat calls, are suspended.
 Calls and emails are being returned.

 - Fuel Assistance The team is working remotely returning calls and emails and processing applications by phone.
 Households who heat with oil or propane are prioritized.
 The Dept. of Public Utilities has extended the moratorium on utility shut offs.
 This means that no household will be facing a termination until the Commonwealth’s State of Emergency has been lifted.

 - Adult Education and Workforce Development No classes are being held.
 However, there are online course work opportunities and our teachers are providing one on one tutoring by phone or video conferencing.

 - Housing Pathways Our team of dedicated case managers are working remotely.
 They are calling clients daily to check on how they are feeling, do they need food, etc.

 - Community Outreach The team is checking in with clients daily to make sure they are well, they have food, etc. They are available to answer questions and make referrals for people who need assistance and they are able to provide emergency funds assistance.